Get Away From it All Without Going Anywhere: 4 Ways to Relax in or Near Your Own Backyard

-June is Great Outdoors Month, and rightfully so.
-With the majority of the country back in bloom, it’s time to enjoy some well-deserved R&R.
+With the warmer weather, much of the country is back in bloom, and kids are out of school on break.
+It’s officially time to enjoy some well-deserved R&R–outside.

 Spending time in nature isn’t just an idealistic standard to aspire to, it’s something that leaves you with tangible health benefits.
 The best part: you don’t have to summit a high peak or travel far to feel a difference.
 In today’s high-demand world, we tend to be more disconnected from the simplicity of nature than ever before.
 According to an Environmental Protection Agency study, the average American spends 93% of their time indoors.
 With over 80% of Americans living in urban areas, it might seem unrealistic to shift the numbers in the right direction.
 Lucky for us, it’s easier than we may think.